pastas/pastastore/docs/getting_started.rst

 Dependencies
 ------------
 This module has several optional dependencies.
-These are required for storing timeseries and models in a database using compression.
+These are required for storing time series and models in a database using compression.
 Without these, only the in-memory option (DictConnector) and storing data on disk without compression (PasConnector) are available.